• Skip to primary navigation

 Google India SearchMasters Conference – a good one

 I attended Google India SearchMasters 2009 at Google’s Bangalore office today.
-They had a tight program from 8:00 AM to 5:30 PM.
+They had a tight program for the entire day.
 Items covered were

 • Webmaster Central and Best Practices (Adam Lasnik)